linusshops/common/README.md

 Magento presents a number of challenges.
 One of them is having to solve the same problems all of the time, especially when dealing with a massive framework.
 Large Magento sites tend to be composed of many different modules.
-Some of them are third-party, but if their is an in-house team, that team will be responsible for a number of custom ones as well.
+Some of them are third-party, but if there is an in-house team, that team will be responsible for a number of custom ones as well.
 In all likelihood, there are solutions to similar problems peppered through all of them.
 This module serves as a single point of dependency.
 Doing this will